The Pātaka of Ngāti Tumatauenga: NZ Ordnance Corps Locations 1840 to 1996

 Mangaroa

 First used as a tented camp during the First World War and in the Second World War Mangaroa was the site of an RNZAF Stores Depot from 1943.
-The depot with a storage capacity of 25,000 sq ft in 8 ‘Adams type’ Buildings was Handed over to the NZ Army by 1949.[13]
+The depot with a storage capacity of 25,000 sq ft in 8 ‘Adams-type Buildings was handed over to the NZ Army by 1949.[13]
 The units that have been accommodated at Mangaroa have been:

 Supply Depot